Joshbazz/polymarket_copy_trader/README.md

 # polymarket_copy_trader
 An automated bot for tailing the trades of the top ranked wallets on Polymarket monthly

+- Simple Usage: enter your Polymarket Proxy Wallet Address, run main.py
+    - Note: You will need to have previously created API Keys and set allowances for your proxy wallet address

 # Project Setup

 This guide will help you set up the project environment using the provided `requirements.txt` file.